 4. Add Links to Your IGTV Video Descriptions and Bio

 One IGTV feature that makes it ideal for eCommerce marketing is the ability to create a “series.”
-You can organize IGTV videos into groups that align with your marketing approach, compiling videos based on the products they showcase, or perhaps creating a how-to series that helps convince viewers to buy.
+You can organize IGTV videos into groups that align with your marketing approach, compile videos based on the products they showcase, or perhaps create a how-to series that helps convince viewers to buy.

 5. Showcase Top-Converting Stories in Instagram Stories Highlights

 Unlike Instagram Stories, which disappear after 24 hours, Instagram Stories Highlights are there all the time, as part of your profile.
 Visitors can access them via icons that appear between your bio and your feed, so it’s prime real estate you can use to direct followers to your top-converting Stories.